El Al to Fly Israel’s First Flight to UAE by Commercial Carrier

 by Reuters and Algemeiner Staff

-El Al Airlines will on Monday fly Israel‘s first flight to the United Arab Emirates by a commercial carrier, a timetable on the Israel Airports Authority’s website showed, as the countries forge ahead with a deal to normalize ties.
+El Al Airlines will on Monday fly Israel’s first flight to the United Arab Emirates by a commercial carrier, an airline spokesman said on Friday, as the countries forge ahead with a deal to normalize ties.

-The direct flight between Tel Aviv’s Ben-Gurion International Airport and the UAE’s political capital of Abu Dhabi is expected to carry an Israeli delegation and accompanying officials from the United States, which brokered the Aug.
+The direct flight between Tel Aviv’s Ben Gurion Airport and the UAE’s political capital of Abu Dhabi is due to carry an Israeli delegation and top aides to US President Donald Trump, who brokered the Aug.
 13 accord.

-El Al and smaller Israeli rival Israir had submitted bids for the flight, an aviation source said.
-An El Al spokesman did not immediately respond to a request for comment.
+Trump’s senior adviser Jared Kushner will be among the US officials on the El Al flight departing on Aug.
+31 at 10 am (0700 GMT), a US official said.

-A return flight from Abu Dhabi to Tel Aviv was scheduled for Tuesday afternoon, the online timetable showed.
+A return flight from Abu Dhabi to Tel Aviv was scheduled for Tuesday afternoon, the El Al spokesman said, confirming timetable information on the Israel Airports Authority (IAI) website.

 Related coverage

-The flight number for the outbound leg is listed as “LY 971” and the return leg as “LY 972,” a nod to the UAE and Israel‘s country codes, respectively.
+IAI listed the flight number for the outbound leg as “LY 971” and the return leg as “LY 972”, a nod to the UAE and Israel’s respective country codes.

+“Next week for the first time there will be a commercial flight to Abu Dhabi.
+This is exactly what peace for peace looks like,” Israeli Prime Minister Benjamin Netanyahu tweeted on Friday.

+Netanyahu’s ‘peace for peace’ wording pointedly contrasts the Israel-UAE deal with the “land for peace” formula that has underpinned decades of Israeli-Palestinian negotiations, but which is rejected by parties who oppose any land concessions or statehood for Palestinians.

-There are no official air links between Israel and the UAE, and it was unclear whether an Israeli airliner would be able to fly over Saudi Arabia, which has no official ties with Israel, to cut down on flight time.
+There are no official air links between Israel and the UAE, and it was unclear whether El Al would be able to fly over Saudi Arabia, which has no official ties with Israel, to cut down on flight time.

-A US government official confirmed that officials including Jared Kushner, senior adviser to President Donald Trump, would be on the El Al flight departing from Tel Aviv on Aug.
-31 at 10 a.m.
-(0700 GMT).

 The exact flight route and landing time were still being worked on, the US official said.

-In May, an Etihad Airways plane flew from the UAE to Tel Aviv to deliver coronavirus supplies to the Palestinians, marking the first known flight by a UAE carrier to Israel.
+In May, an Etihad Airways plane flew from the UAE to Tel Aviv to deliver supplies to the Palestinians to use for the novel coronavirus epidemic, marking the first known flight by a UAE carrier to Israel.

 The Israel-UAE deal awaits negotiations on details such as opening embassies, trade and travel links before it is officially signed.